oddjobs-maple/odd_job_guides/swashbuckler/README.md

 more accessible, as Zakum tends to be run fairly often in most implementations, and only requires level 50 (instead of the level 80 of Scar/Tar hats).
-Scar/Tar hats aren&rsquo;t really better than Zakum Helmets, although it depends on what you want to optimize for; obviously, the ideal Scar/Tar hat for a woodsman is generally a Scarlion Hat (DEX).
+Scar/Tar hats aren&rsquo;t really better than Zakum Helmets, although it depends on what you want to optimize for; obviously, the ideal Scar/Tar hat for a swashbuckler is generally a Scarlion Hat (DEX).

 When it comes to scrolling headgear, obviously you ideally want to scroll for DEX, but scrolling for ACC is similarly good, and even 10%/30% DEF scrolls can